-Member Rights and Responsibilities help foster cooperation among members, practitioners and CCA.
-Member Rights and Responsibilities are updated annually.
-You can find the most up to date versions of the Member Rights and Responsibilities by following the links below.
+Clearly outlined member rights and responsibilities help foster cooperation among members, practitioners and CCA.
+Member rights and responsibilities are updated annually.
+You can find the most up to date versions of the member rights and responsibilities by following the links below.

-- Member Rights and Responsibilities
+- · Member Rights and Responsibilities

-- o One Care
+- CCA One Care (Medicare-Medicaid Plan)

-- o Senior Care Options
+- CCA Senior Care Options (HMO D-SNP)